tytydraco/yessleep/out/Im_a_nightshift_janitor_I_keep_finding_a_white_bedsheet_in_one_of_the_bathrooms_I_clean.md

 But this was real life.
 I was not in a movie.
 My job was to clean and, to a lesser degree, organize the bloodbank at night, and I couldn’t imagine that didn’t include any and all rogue bedlinens.
 So I touched the sheet.

 I swear, it made a sound.
 Like it was purring.
-Then it floated up toward the air vent over the last toilet stall, and slithered through the grill toward parts unknown.
+Then it floated up toward the air vent over the last toilet stall, and slithered through the grill, then off to parts unknown.

 •